TomoGuide/TomoGuide.github.io/docs/03-tutorial/02-aretomo3/index.md

 ## Creating a RELION5 project

-Since the alignment and CTF estimation/correction from AreTomo3 seems quite powerful we can use this for [subtomogram averaging](/03-tutorial/05-sta-in-relion5/) or [template matching](/03-tutorial/04-template-matching/#at3tm)
+Since the alignment and CTF estimation/correction from AreTomo3 seems quite powerful we can use this for [template matching](/03-tutorial/04-template-matching/#at3tm) or [subtomogram averaging](/03-tutorial/05-sta-in-relion5/).